AKUINO/LoRanne/README.md

 * Digital inputs: for a 1st version, we will statically map some GPIO as 0/1 ports
 * Analog inputs (12 bits): for a 1st version, we will statically map some ADC inputs including at least the battery level and 2 ADC lines
 * Digital outputs (PWM, pull-up, delays) to be SET (based on messages received from central): for a 1st version, we will statically map some PWM lines with basic local configuration attributes.
-* ABANDONED: 1-Wire (multiple sensors: 1-Wire addresses AUTOMATICALLY mapped to different keys but a selection of registries may have to be done based on the device type.
+* 1-Wire (multiple sensors: 1-Wire addresses AUTOMATICALLY mapped to different keys but a selection of registries may have to be done based on the device type.
 ABANDONED for now due to lack of 5V...)
 * Serial link (not for a 1st version except if a precise need arise)
 * Campbell SDI (not for a 1st version except if a precise need arise)
 * I2C device initialization command and register read: this is not well standardized but we will try to orthogonalize the possibilities.